George Hurd: Electroacoustic Music

 Additionally, Hurd composed a piece for piano and electronics entitled Vivarium, for pianist Elyse Weakley.
 It premiered in March 2015 alongside pieces by Mason Bates, Aphex Twin and Anna Clyne.
+It was subsequently performed at the Kennedy Center for Performing Arts in Washington D.C. and the National Opera Center in New York.

 Music for Film

+Hurd contributed to the feature-length documentary To the Edge of the Sky with celebrated composer Mark Orton (who also mixed Navigation Without Numbers, Hurd's debut record with the Hurd Ensemble).